stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 #### ``+ Independent work``

-- View and take critical notes on the film, then post your contributions to the Hive page dedicated to the reading. *Read and engage the work of your peers there as well*.
+- View and take critical notes on the film, then post your contributions to the week's Hive page. *Read and engage the work of your peers there as well*.

 ---